YuanrongZheng/backup-harvestman/HarvestMan/Readme.txt

 This version has been developed partly on Ubuntu "Hoary Hedgehog" and Windows 2000/XP, running Python 2.4.1 .

-HarvestMan seems to work fine with Python 2.4 on Windows XP now, after the changes introduced in 1.4.5 alpha 2.
-There might be some performance issues with Python 2.3 on Windows XP.
-It is advised to use Python 2.4 on all platforms for maximizing performance.

 You can use the script check_dep.py to check dependencies for your platform.